 The table below acts as our Section 172 statement by setting out the key stakeholder groups, their interests and how Bermele plc engages with them.
 Given the importance of stakeholder focus, long-term strategy and reputation to the Company, these themes are also discussed throughout this Annual Report.

-Stakeholder Their interests How we engage Investors Comprehensive review of financials Business sustainability High standard of governance Success of the business Ethical behaviour Awareness of long-term strategy and direction Regular reports and analysis on investors and shareholders Annual Report Company website Shareholder circulars AGM RNS announcements Press releases Regulatory bodies Compliance with regulations Company reputation Insurance Company website RNS announcements Annual Report Direct contact with regulators Compliance updates at Board Meetings Consistent risk review
+Stakeholder Their interests How we engage Investors Comprehensive review of financials Business sustainability High standard of governance Regular reports and analysis on investors and shareholders Annual Report

-Strategic Report For the 11 Month Period Ended 31 December 2020
+Strategic Report For the Year ended 31 January 2020